Dollar set for biggest weekly drop since late March

 “A combination of the G7 meeting and other major events such as the Trump-Kim summit next week is also keeping investors on edge,” said Constantin Bolz, a fund manager at Portfolio Concept, a German-based private wealth management firm.

-Trade disputes between the United States and its major partners will be in the spotlight, with the Mexican peso MXN=D3 and the Canadian dollar CAD=D3 leading losers.
+Trade disputes between the United States and its major partners will be in the spotlight, with the Mexican peso and the Canadian dollar leading losers.

 The peso fell to its weakest level against the dollar in 16 months on Friday.